wookiehangover/sambreed-dev/src/content/writing/2023/little-web-components.md

 Dave Rupert recently [shared a post](https://daverupert.com/2023/10/fitvids-has-a-web-component-now/) about his `<fit-vids>` component that caught my attention.
 For the first time, Web Components seemed simple and approachable.
 I didn't have to re-write my entire website to use them!
 I decided to follow his example of giving Custom Elements a try the next time I need a little DOM thing.

-As of today, I have three little components.
-Two are in active use and one is archived:
+As of today, I have three little components:

 * `<share-button>` wraps a standard `<button>` to trigger the [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Share_API) if available, otherwise copying the link to the clipboard.
 * `<reply-link>` uses the Shadow DOM to keep my email address out of crawlers.
-* `<code-block>` applys syntax highlighting to a child `<pre>` tag using the [Shiki library](https://shiki.matsu.io/).
-This is no longer used.
+* `<code-block>` adds a little "copy to clipboard" button to every preformatted code element

 \*_More or less._ If you want a full framework, look at something like [Enhance](https://enhance.dev/).
 My examples are not by any means comprehensive.